StrikerX3/TCPRelay.NET/README.md

 You will need Visual Studio 2010 or later.
 I'm not sure the Express versions will work right out of the box as the project depends on the [Newtonsoft.JSON NuGet package](https://www.nuget.org/packages/Newtonsoft.Json/).
 The project can be loaded and built on [Visual Studio 2013 Community Edition](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx).

-Open the solution, update the NuGet packages, select a build target (either x86 or x64) and build it.
-Run the `prepare-build.cmd` script and you should be good to go.
+Open the solution, update the NuGet packages and build both x86 and x64 targets.
+Run the `prepare-build.cmd` script to create the `out` folder in the project root with the appropriate files for the each of the builds.

 If you wish to improve this build process, feel free to do so and submit a pull request.
 I would appreciate it very much.